 They were interested in connecting to local pinners in the Des Moines area and so I suggested a couple of local businesses that utilized their platform well.
 Also, I made sure to tell them that Des Moines was pretty awesome and that they should come visit someday soon.
 Once I hit send I forgot all about it.

 But then a few weeks later, I received a second email from someone else on staff who wanted to talk more in-depth.
 We scheduled a phone call and I spent a good half-hour rambling on about how I use Pinterest for the popup dinners.
 And that was that….

-The story gets even more interesting (pinteresting?) because they ended up sending a team to Des Moines and I got to hang out with them!
-A group of ten of us spent two hours at La Mie talking about all things Pinterest — what we liked, what we thought needed improved, and the reasons we used it in our daily lives.
+….but the story gets even more interesting (pinteresting?) because they ended up sending a team to Des Moines and I got to hang out with them.
+A group of fifteen of us (both employees and users) spent two hours at La Mie talking about all things Pinterest — what we liked, what we thought needed improved, and the reasons we used it.

 As we talked with the team, they slowly introduced themselves and that’s when I realized who was sitting across from me — the founders of Pinterest!
-Ben and Evan were sitting right across from me, asking questions and listening thoughtfully to my responses.
-It was so surreal, but also felt like the most normal thing in the world!
+Ben and Evan were sitting right across from me, asking me questions and listening very thoughtfully to my responses.
+It was surreal/the most normal thing in the world.
 All in all, a very nice way to spend a Tuesday morning.

-Afterwards, one of my friends told me, “Evan, your life is so different than everyone else’s!”
-And there are definitely times that life feels outrageous and spectacular, but it’s not a constant thing.
-There are absolutely times where I feel sad, confused, and lost.
-But every now and then, there are serendipitous days that make me look up at the sky and ask, “Where’s all this going?”
+Afterwards, I was telling a friend about the meeting and she told me: “Evan, your life is so different than everyone else’s!”
+It made me laugh.
+While there are definitely times that life feels outrageous and spectacular, it’s not a constant thing.
+There are still times where I feel sad or lost, but every now and then, there are these serendipitous days that make me look up at the sky and ask, “Where’s all this going?”